Imraj-Singh/Triton_Joseph_Projector/README.md

 2.  **Optimisation:** Common optimization passes can be developed within the MLIR framework and applied before generating final code for the hardware.
 3.  **Hardware Targeting:** MLIR handles the complex process of "lowering" the high-level representation through various intermediate steps down to something like **LLVM IR**.
 LLVM IR can then be compiled into the final machine code for specific backends.

-Essentially, Triton provides the productive Python front-end, while MLIR provides the powerful compiler backbone that enables optimisation and retargeting to different hardware, facilitating Triton's goal of democratising high-performance GPU programming.
+Essentially, Triton provides the productive Python front-end, while MLIR provides the infrastructure for the compiler to use that enables optimisation and retargeting to different hardware, facilitating Triton's goal of democratising high-performance GPU programming.
 This project serves as a practical exploration of this toolchain for an intensive tomographic image reconstruction operation.

 ## Tests in this repo

-We looked at some small tests validation (comparing to ParallelProj after 1000 MLEM steps), timing tests at float32 precision for forward/backward and MLEM steps, and testing of different precisions with an adjointness test.
+We looked at some small tests: validation comparisons of forward/backward projections, and reconstructions after 10000 MLEM steps), timing tests at float32 precision for forward/backward and MLEM steps, and testing of different precisions with an adjointness test.

 ### Validation